hadiroudsari/machine-learning-review-/README.md

  At each step,  we aim to find the ***best split*** of our data.
 What is a good split?
 One which reduces the uncertainty of   classification for “some” split!

+ > The process ends when we can output decisions (= the class labels),